Ladder-residual: parallelism-aware architecture for accelerating large model inference with communication overlapping: Experiments and Results

 \subsubsection{Experimental details}

 We convert a state-of-the-art open-source model, Llama-3.1-8B-Instruct into a hybrid Ladder Residual structure, by applying Ladder Residual to the upper half of the model (layers 16-32 for LLaMA-3.1-8B-Instruct).
 We call this variant Hybrid-Ladder-8B-16L in \autoref{tab:adaptation result}.
 We also experiment with more aggressive adaptation where we applied Ladder Residual to the layers 12-32 and we call this experiment Hybrid-Ladder-8B-20L.
 We conduct supervised fine-tuning (SFT) for the resulting model on the 7M subset and the Gen subset of the Infinity-Instruct dataset\footnote{\url{https://huggingface.co/datasets/BAAI/Infinity-Instruct}}, which contains 3B tokens.
 We train for 2 epochs with AdamW optimizer with a batch size of 32.
 We use $5 \times 10^{-6}$ learning rate with 200 steps of linear warmup, followed by cosine annealing to the end.
-We use Axolotl~\footnote{\url{https://github.com/axolotl-ai-cloud/axolotl}} for our SFT experiments.
+We use Axolotl\footnote{\url{https://github.com/axolotl-ai-cloud/axolotl}} for our SFT experiments and Open LM Engine\footnote{\url{https://github.com/open-lm-engine/lm-engine}} for our pretraining experiments.

 As shown in~\autoref{tab:adaptation result}, after adaptation, there is a huge performance drop mainly on generative tasks as the computation flow is messed up.
 But after light retraining, the hybrid Ladder Llama is able to reach the same level of performance with the original Llama.
 By applying Ladder Residual on the last 16 layers, we can obtain 21\% end-to-end wall clock speed up for inference with TP world size of 8 and batch size of 1.
 Our results demonstrate the potential of Ladder Residual being a drop-in adaptation technique to make the model faster without sacrificing performance.
 We additionally experiment with applying Ladder Residual to the last 20 layers of Llama and found that it leads to a slight drop in performance.
 There is a chance that with longer adaptation, or smarter adaptation techniques like distillation or iterative training, we can obtain a Ladder-Llama with more layers adapted.
 We leave the further exploration to future work.